 Abdullah and Shoaib are two brothers from South Waziristan who, like other children, stepped into childhood in the smell of gun powder and noise of bullets.

 Abdullah’s father departed from them forever, when he was targeted in a drone attack, while he was buying clothes for his children for Eid in the market; and left behind him his eight children helpless.

 Abdullah tells his story like this, “After the martyrdom of my father, my family shifted from South Waziristan to Meeran Shah in search of peace.
 But, there too, we had to face the bullets and gun powder.
 I was very small but looking at that situation, I thought that I would also become a great commander and would fight, as there was no idea of pen and book in that area.

+I got parents like love at AL ISLAH CENTER.
+We started our early education in this institute.
 Now I read in class 7th and my younger brother Shoaib reads in class 5th.
 We are memorizing the Holy Quran by heart.
 While in the field of sports, we both brothers, are very good volleyball players.
 We want to do something special when we grow up.
 I want to become a doctor while Shoaib wants to be an army officer and protect the borders of the country.
 We remember our childhood very well, so we have determined that no child should be deprived of education, and we shall spend all our lives for achieving this goal.”